Directory traversal attack

 A directory traversal (or path traversal) attack exploits insufficient security validation or sanitization of user-supplied file names, such that characters representing "traverse to parent directory" are passed through to the operating system's file system API.
 An affected application can be exploited to gain unauthorized access to the file system.

-Example
+Examples

+In PHP

 A typical example of a vulnerable application in PHP code is: